zephyrproject-rtos/zephyr/boards/arm/b_u585i_iot02a/doc/index.rst

 =========

 Default flasher for this board is openocd.
 It could be used in the usual way.
-Here is an example for the :ref:`blinky-sample` application.
+Here is an example for the :zephyr:code-sample:`blinky` application.

 .. zephyr-app-commands::
    :zephyr-app: samples/basic/blinky